bashup/events/README.md

 ### Events API

-Events can be named using any sequence of alphanumeric or `_` characters.
-Invoking any API command (other than `event valid`) with an invalid event name will abort program execution with an exit code of 64 (EX_USAGE), and a message on stderr.
+Events names are any sequence of alphanumeric or `_` characters.
+Invoking an event-taking subcommand with an invalid event name will return an exit code of 64 (EX_USAGE), and a message on stderr.

 The main API commands are: